kian8017/kianmusser.com/content/articles/react-where-put-websocket.md

 ## Can I put my Websocket...

-Now we'll compare the different places you can put a Websocket in your React app.
+Now we'll compare the different places you can put a Websocket in a React app, starting with components.

 ## In a component?